 LAGOS RAIL MASS TRANSIT

-The Lagos Urban Rail Network (LURN) is a network of urban rail-based systems covering seven major corridors of high commuter traffic demand within and beyond the metropolitan Lagos extending to border areas with States like Ogun and Oyo.
+The Lagos Rail Mass Transit (LRMT) is a network of urban rail-based systems covering six major corridors and one monorail routes of high commuter traffic demand within and beyond the metropolitan Lagos extending to border areas of Ogun State.

-The Urban Rail Network consists of seven (7) railway lines planned along priority and high commuter demand corridors within the Lagos metropolis and farther.
-The 7 lines link the major population and activity centres in the state, as well as taking advantage, where possible, of existing transport corridors.
+The LRMT lines planned along priority and high commuter demand corridors within the Lagos metropolis and farther.
+The six lines and monorail link the major population and activity centres in the state, as well as taking advantage, where possible, of existing transport corridors.
 The network is fully integrated with planned and existing water transport and BRT routes.
 These lines are:

 The North-South corridor between Agbado and Iddo along the Nigerian Railway corridor; the Eastern corridor to serve the emerging development along the Lekki to Epe axis; and the western corridor along the Mile2 – Okokomaiko axis.

 Others are: Marina to Lekki axis, Redeem to Ojo, Otta to Iddo, Redeem to Marina and Mile 12 to Marina route.
 The seven corridors will be connected by a central ring road between Victoria Island and Lagos Island.

 Blue Line Rail Project: The Blue Line is a 27 km railroad with thirteen stations from Okokomaiko to Marina.
 The Blue Line is undergoing construction right in the middle of Lagos-Badagry Expressway which government is currently expanding and redeveloping into a ten-lane international gateway.
 Apart from the rail, the infrastructure design also includes provision for BRT and multimode integration with Non-Motorized Transport [NMT] such as pedestrian walkways and overhead bridges for safe access by passengers to rail and bus stations.